lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 dark_bg: true
 ---

 {{< lead >}}In this article I'm going to demonstrate a technique for creating CSS animations using the power of Sass' for loop.
-Whether you're using React, Vue or Angular, these animations can be implemented in your app.{{< /lead >}}
+Whether you're using React, Vue or Angular, these animations can be used in your app.{{< /lead >}}

 ## Why even animate things?

 Animations are a crucial ingredient in adding life and character to a website or application.
-They can make transitions feel faster even if they take more time than when not animated.
-They're particular useful when pulling in dynamic data from APIs, and that’s what I’m going to be focusing on today.
+They can make transitions feel faster even if they take more time than when they're not animated.
+Animation is particularly useful when requesting dynamic data from APIs and that’s what I'm focusing on today.

 Here’s an example of the types of animation I’ll be writing about: